 • Zero-sum budget.
 This method requires that you give each dollar you have coming in a job or specific purpose.
 Therefore, at the end of the month, you will have zero dollars left over.

 • Paying yourself first.
-With this method, you pay yourself first before you pay other expenses.
+With this method, you make your savings deposit before you pay other expenses.
 So, if you plan on saving 20% of your income, you put that away before using the rest of your income as you wish.

 • Line item budget.
 Usually, when people think of budgeting, a line item budget is the technique that comes to mind.
-With this method, you place your income and expenses on an Excel spreadsheet to track all the money you have coming in and going out.
+With this method, you plug your income and expenses into an app, online spreadsheet, or notebook to track all the money you have coming in and going out.
 You learn and adjust as you go.

 The Takeaway